Cignoraptor-ita/cignotrack/README.md

 - Extract emails and words of interest about the organization
 - Social media tracking.

-Tool coded for security testing, the author decline any alligal use of this tool.
+Tool coded for security testing, the author decline any illegal use of this tool.

 Coded by Cignoraptor.